 |

-invaluable on the canals.
-Their main job was maintenance of the locks and the
+keepers were invaluable on the canals.
+Their main job was maintenance of the

-surrounding canal but they were sometimes called on to collect tolls; look after
+locks and the surrounding canal but they were sometimes called on to collect

-reservoirs and pumps; and police their areas of the canal for drunken boaters
+tolls; look after reservoirs and pumps; and police their areas of the canal

-happy to pass the time of day with passing boatmen.
-All the lock keepers in
+cheerful characters, happy to pass the time of day with passing boatmen.
+All the

 † |